 Confirmation Bias Examples

-Confirmation bias happens right in front of your eyes every now and then, but you fail to notice.
+Confirmation bias fallacy happens right in front of your eyes every now and then, but you fail to notice.

-I am not trying to argue if astrology or Tarot Cards works in real life or not.
+I am not trying to argue if astrology or Tarot Cards work in real life or not.
 We have believers and non-believers.
 But you will have a tough time changing the opinion of either a believer or a non-believer.

 The believer will look only at the successful predictions made by an astrologer.
 The non-believer will refute the claim by stating some predictions made by the astrologer which did not come true.